List

 Hop on the charming red trolley for a fully narrated, scenic tour of Minnesota's oldest town.
 As the trolley weaves its way into the hills overlooking downtown, it's hard not to be impressed by the beautiful Victorian homes of the wealthy lumber barons of the 1800s.
 Special, themed trolley tours are available during the holidays and Halloween.

 Art hounds will find plenty to love about Stillwater, as well.
-You'll find unique sculptures scattered throughout downtown on the River City Sculpture Tour, and live theater can be enjoyed at The Zephyr Theater throughout the year.
+You'll find unique sculptures scattered throughout downtown on the River City Sculpture Tour.
 Once the sun goes down, Stillwater also becomes a hot spot for live music.
 Visit any of Stillwater's 15 live music venues, including Ziggy’s, Portside, PD Pappy’s and The Tilted Tiki, for a variety of genres.

 4. Take a Bike Ride